gggliuye/VIO/docs/SFM.rst

 At the same time SfM and SLAM have many differences, mostly in their pipeline (SLAM uses a realtime pipeline, however SfM has three main types: incremental, global and hierarchical) and some algorithm details (which can be seen : ` SLAM vs SFM <https://vio.readthedocs.io/en/latest/UnitySc/unityShadowCreator.html#sfmslam>`_ )

-Here is SFM result build with `colmap <https://colmap.github.io/>`_ , with images taken from Winter Plaze, GuangZhou.
+Here is SFM result built with `colmap <https://colmap.github.io/>`_ , with images taken from Winter Plaze, GuangZhou.

 .. image:: images/sfm/1.png
    :scale: 80 %